Biometric Categorization

 - How should systems prove that a biometric label is necessary for the declared purpose?

-- Can people meaningfully contest inferred traits when the system vendor treats the model as proprietary?
+- Can people meaningfully contest inferred traits when the system vendor treats the model, thresholds, or category definitions as proprietary?

 - How should regulators detect biometric categorization hidden inside broader analytics products?